srdncbedo/F0.1/README.md

 <img width="1920" height="1080" alt="V1" src="https://github.com/user-attachments/assets/d1a82697-cdcb-4c5f-926a-575901fb2a4e" />

 # Key Features
-- Can be controlled using bluetooth and the app dabble.
+- Can be controlled using bluetooth and the app dabble.(check code/compilation instructions for how to use in
 - Uses a good mechanism of a linear and spur gear for steering.
 - The microcontroller used is ESP32 which performs good enough in bluetoth data transfer with its built in bluetoth and quite affordable.
 - It is expected to have a speed of 2.8 km/h with its 500 rpm dc motors with gear reduction.